EmeraldSlash/RbxMouse/README.md

 # Features in consideration

 - Keeping track of all InputObjects that are active and only performing certain actions when InputObjects are equal.
 On the user-facing side, this would require more than a single `RbxMouse.Button` boolean property for each button.
 Mostly only useful for touch input, or customisable handling of input method changes during runtime.
-- The above feature would also allow RbxMouse:GetButtonsPressed() to return touch and gamepad InputObjects as well.
+- The above feature would also allow `RbxMouse:GetButtonsPressed()` to return touch and KeyCode InputObjects as well.
 - Allow multiple different KeyCodes to trigger each button.
 Make the `RbxMouse.Button*KeyCode` properties be arrays instead of single values?